quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 than 1 has been received, this extension delays immediate acknowledgements to reordered ack-eliciting packets and the gaps they can create.

+When a packet is received that has a packet number less than another already received, ack-eliciting packet, this still triggers an immediate acknowledgement if the reordering threshold has already trigger an acknowledgement and therefore the packet number gap was already announced.
+Otherwise the normal acknowledgment bevavior applies based on the maximum acknowledgement delay and the ack-eliciting threshold.

 If the most recent ACK_FREQUENCY frame received from the peer has a Reordering Threshold value of 0, the endpoint SHOULD NOT send an immediate acknowledgment in response to packets received out of order, and instead